 For example, one contact may be delighted to receive an email wishing them a happy birthday, while another may find this approach disturbing.

-1. We set up a preference center!
+1. Set up a preference center

 We've been talking about it for several years now.
 But few brands have actually implemented it.
 This topic is back in force since the 1er In the past few years, brands have adopted a different tone of communication with more relational and less commercial emails.
 The relational messages got good open and click rates than the purely commercial emails.
 Companies have therefore tended to keep 2 typologies of messages: editorial + commercial.